-SunWater submitted that the costs of implementing electronic water ordering systems are significant as they must be set up and tailored to each water supply scheme.
+SunWater subsequently submitted that the costs of implementing electronic water ordering systems are significant as they must be set up and tailored to each water supply scheme.
 SunWater does not believe the costs, given the small customer base, would be justified.
 SunWater further submitted that GHD did not provide any supporting data about the cost savings that would arise from implementing these systems to support their findings.

-The Authority notes that GHD did not recommend any adjustment to costs, although GHD considered that electronic water ordering could result in efficiency gains.
+In the Draft Report, the Authority noted that GHD did not recommend any adjustment to costs, although GHD considered that electronic water ordering could result in efficiency gains.
 SunWater responded that the costs of doing so would not be justified for this scheme.

-The Authority notes that the consultants engaged to review operations costs in other SunWater schemes (Halcrow (2011), Arup (2011) and Aurecon (2011)) also did not recommend any adjustment to operations costs.
+The Authority noted that the consultants engaged to review operations costs in other SunWater schemes (Halcrow (2011), Arup (2011) and Aurecon (2011)) also did not recommend any adjustment to operations costs.